flo-kn/pulumi-ts-static-website/README.md

 ```
 _(will deploy all infrastructure needed to host the static content and sync the content in the local `./public` folder with the s3 bucket.)_

+### Finishing up
+Add the `.yaml`-file with the configs to your source code version control similar to ensure smooth login next time you want to conduct a change.
+The PULUMI_PASSPHRASE you should keep secret though.
+I'd recommend to share within your infrastructure team in your favorite seretmanager.

+Congrats! 🥳 You successfully deployed a static edge optimized website via IAC.

 TODOs:
 - [ ] Solution for uncommenting bucketPublicAccessBlock before deploying to the bucket
+- [ ] Add a on/off switch to WebACL

 Refs:
 - Special thanks to the creators of [My Starting Example: Github - Pulumi Examples](https://github.com/pulumi/examples/tree/master/aws-ts-static-website)